What sets me apart from other therapists?

 In short, I have in-depth knowledge about trauma, coupled with very unique and effective skills and experience in treating trauma, much more than your typical therapist.

-In my spare time, you’ll find me spending time with family, working out, practicing martial arts, gardening, cooking (and eating), reading (too much), enjoying our pets (2 dogs, 1 cat, and 2 birds) and woodworking.
+In my spare time, you’ll find me spending time with family, working out, practicing martial arts, gardening, cooking (and eating), reading (too much), enjoying our pets (2 dogs and 1 cat) and woodworking.

 I spend many an odd hour here and there, as my grandfather used to call it, “tinkering” in the garage.